nicolasplantier/Find-generic-model-tetrapod/README.md

 This algorithm allows you to visualize the results at each step.
 To do so, you can open the files inside `results` in each folder.

-- .las files can be opened via CloudCompare
+- .las files can be opened with CloudCompare
-- .dat files need to be converted into .pts files before opening in CloudCompare
+- .dat files need to be converted into .pts files before opening with CloudCompare
 - It is not necessary to open .csv files

 Here is an image of the final generic model obtained from a total of 55 instances of tetrapods :